Compile-time checking of non-allocating functions

 attribute using the “strict” meaning, as if the external declaration is annotated with

-[@zero_alloc assume strict]
+[@zero_alloc assume strict].

 There is currently no way to annotate external declarations with

-for the “relaxed” meaning of the check.
+[@zero_alloc assume] for the “relaxed” meaning of the check.
 A

-workaround is to annotate the call sites with [@zero_alloc assume]
+workaround is to annotate the call sites with [@zero_alloc assume].

 An alternative workaround is to define a wrapper OCaml function for

-and annotate the wrapper with [@zero_alloc assume][@inline always]
+the external and annotate the wrapper with [@zero_alloc assume][@inline always]

 to make sure it is always inlined and has no